 How To Make Your Customers Sticky

-In a traditional business, the customer buys your product or service once, and it is up to you to try to convince them to buy again in the future.
-However, in a subscription business, you have what is called an “automatic customer” who agrees to purchase from you in the future, as long as you keep providing your service or product.
+In a traditional business, the customer buys your product or service once.
+It is up to you to try to convince them to buy again in the future.
+However, in a subscription business, you have what is called an “automatic customer”.
+They agree to purchase from you in the future, as long as you keep providing your service or product.

 Feeding Rover Automatically

 One of the reasons subscribers are such attractive customers is that, once they subscribe, they become less price-sensitive.
-To illustrate, imagine you live in England and own a 100-pound Pyrenean Mountain Dog that eats two hearty bowls of dog food a day.
+To illustrate, imagine you own a 100-pound Pyrenean Mountain Dog that eats two hearty bowls of dog food a day.
 Feeding the love of your life is an expensive proposition, so you’re always on the lookout for a deal on dog food.
-Once every two weeks, you trudge down to the local pet supply store and cart a case of kibble home.
+Once every two weeks, you trudge down to the local pet supply store.
 In the meantime, if you see dog food on sale at your local grocery store, you’ll buy it.
 If you get a coupon for a buy-one-get-one-free offer from another store, you’ll take advantage of it.

-Eventually, you get tired of last-minute trips to the store, so you subscribe to Warwickshire, UK-based petshop.co.uk, which offers a “Bottomless Bowl” subscription service.
-Now you know you’re going to get a shipment of dog food every fortnight, and the part of your brain that scans the flyers for dog food starts to shut down, knowing that the convenience of having dog food shipped automatically far outweighs saving a few dollars on kibble.
+Eventually, you get tired of last-minute trips to the store, so you subscribe to Warwickshire-based petshop.co.uk, which offers a “Bottomless Bowl” subscription service.
+Now you know you’re going to get a shipment of dog food every fortnight.
+Now the part of your brain that scans the flyers for dog food starts to shut down.
+You know that the convenience of having dog food shipped automatically far outweighs saving a few quid.

 Integration Drives Stickiness